Dragosne/Portfolio/README.md

 ### Manual Testing:

-I have gained experience and knowledge in manual testing of web applications, being able to develop and execute test plans, identify and report bugs, and ensure a smooth and error-free experience for users. <be>
+I have gained experience and knowledge in manual testing of web applications, developing and executing test plans, identifying and reporting bugs, and ensuring a smooth and error-free user experience. <be>
 This expertise helps me approach various testing scenarios and ensure that applications are functional and intuitive for users.

 ### Jira & Zephyr: